IanL583/LeetTrack/README.md

 # 🧠 LeetTrack - LeetCode Progress Tracker

 LeetTrack is a personal fullstack web application that helps you track your LeetCode problem-solving journey.
-It allows you to log problems, monitor your progress, record attempt history, and gain insights through problem statistics all in a minimalistic user interface.
+It allows you to log problems, monitor your progress, record attempt history, and gain insights on problem statistics through a minimalistic user interface.

 ## 🚀 Purpose and Features